 Ontological intelligence precedes and is more fundamental that epistemological intelligence, as it is the being of the human being.
 It is the foundation for the individual's assumed roles in life, and as ontological intelligence develops, new boundariess and paradigms become available for the expansion of knowledge and skills, and expression of epistemological intelligence.
 Acknowledging the importance of an ontological framework for education shifts its primary intention and attention from knowing to being.

 Because of limits in human mental capacity, the mind cannot cope directly with the complexity of the world.
 Rather, we construct a simplified mental model of reality - within a bounded or limited rationality - and then work with this model.
 We may behave rationally within the confines of our mental model, but this model is not always well adapted to the requirements of the real world, and does not enable us to understand what is truly going on.

-Beyond the stage of meta-metacognition, Full Realization is a transpersonal state in which one recognizes and takes responsibility for the hidden spiritual sources of all conditions of existence - this is a goal for achievement on the The Insight Project course.
+Beyond the stage of meta-metacognition, Full Realization is a transpersonal state in which one recognizes and takes responsibility for the hidden spiritual sources of all conditions of existence - this is a goal for achievement on the spiritual path.
 It arises from work on determining and clarifying with trialectical thought processes one's internal belief systems about issues of identity: one's ontological awareness.

 Ontological Intelligence is in agreement with reality; one's map of the world, representing both subjective (mental) and objective (physical) dimensions, closely correlates with or duplicates that which actually exists.
 Psychological defenses such as alterations and negations of reality have been superseded.
 The boundaries and limitations become broken down.
-The goal of the The Insight Project course is ontological rationality.
+The goal of the spiritual path is ontological rationality.

 Please see the accompanying paper, Ego Autonomy & Overcoming the Superego for further important information that fills out the picture of how Adult Intelligence may be developed.